zmzubraj/APOLLO_Gov_Proposal_System/README.md

   2. Uses RAG to reference similar past proposals.
   3. LLM generates draft text and transaction payloads.

-- **On-Chain Orchestration & Auditability**
+- **On-Chain Orchestration & Auditability** *(planned)*
-  1. All agent decisions are recorded on-chain via a specialized pallet.
+  1. Agent decisions will be recorded on-chain via a specialized pallet.
-  2. Stakeholders can query the registry to verify APOLLO’s reasoning.
+  2. Stakeholders will be able to query the registry to verify APOLLO’s reasoning.
-  3. APOLLO can propose or vote automatically if configured.
+  3. APOLLO will propose or vote automatically if configured.

 #### 3.2 Example: Polkadot Integration